-Newport is the county seat of Pend Oreille (pon-duh-ray) County, Washington's 39th and youngest county.
-Formed in 1911, it was originally part of Stevens County.
+^{}Campsites on National Reservation Systems / USACE-U.S. Army Corps of Engineers / USFS-U.S. Forest Service nally part of Stevens County.
 The town began as Newport, Idaho, in 1889 when Mike Kelly erected a log building on the banks of the Pend Oreille River.
 In 1892, a post office was added to Kelly's store, and mail was brought in from Rathdrum, Idaho, via Blanchard.
 Original transportation depended on the riverboats until the Idaho and Washington Northern Railroad was extended from Newport to Metaline Falls in 1910.
 The arrival of the Great Northern Railroad in 1892 started Newport's move from the Idaho side to the Washington side of the state line.
 Today, the businesses and residential areas are divided by the state line.
 Oldtown, Idaho, is also the start of the Idaho Scenic Byway Panhandle Historic Rivers Passage on Highway 2.